pkd25395/ECE_143_project/README.md

      1. **Archive**: Folder for depricated code.
      2. **__pycache__**
  - `project_plots.ipynb`: jupyter notebook which shows all the visualizations generated for the Team 19 presentation.
+ - `team19_presentation.pdf`: pdf copy of project presentation.
  - `README.md`: Read me file outlining file structure, instructions to run code and required third-party libraries and modules.

 ## How to run code
+There are two methods to run this code:
+#### Run with Jupiter Notebook
+1. Open and run `project_plots.ipynb`.
+2. Follow the markdown notes, install requirements (listed below) and run the code cell-by-cell.
+3. Plots and Figures will be generated as used in presentation.
+#### Run fron Source Code Scripts
 1. Ensure all required third party modules (listed below) are installed.
 2. Ensure all files located in *Source Code* folder are kept in the same directory (including job data csv files) as outlined above.
-     - *Modules required for generating scatter plots must be installed separately in jupyter notebook environment.
 3. Run scripts files to generate plots (e.g. to generate the word clouds used in our presentation, run `word_clouds.py`).
-     - If not addressed here, read script comments which should be helpful if there are any lower-level issues or questions.
+     - If not addressed here, read script comments which are designed to be helpful if there are any lower-level issues or questions.
-     - *Scatter plots are generated separately in `project_plots.ipynb` due to better compatibility between Jupyter Notebook and Altair
+     - *Scatter plots were generated separately in `project_plots.ipynb` due to better compatibility between Jupyter Notebook and Altair

 ## Required Third Party Libraries and Modules
 1. **wordcloud**